theopensystemslab/planx-new/doc/how-to/how-to-add-a-list-component-schema.md

-# How to add a schema to the List component
+# How to add schemas to the List component

 ## Context
 The List component allows us to ask many questions on the same page, and for the user to add many responses or items to each prompt - replacing the complex & dense tables for topics like residential units found in paper application forms.